 The most efficient way to prepare the body physically and psychologically for performance is through supercompensation.
 Training uses energy that is derived from the food we eat.
 There needs to always be a balance between energy expenditure and energy intake through nutrition.
 This is softball supercompensation.

 Training puts the body into an “unbalanced” state.
-Between training the body works to recover and return itself to a balanced state which is called homeostasis.
+Between training sessions, the body works to recover and return itself to a balanced state which is called homeostasis.
 The consumption of nutrients in the process is called compensation which can take several hours to complete.
 The amount of reserves in the body will have an effect on the speed of recovery.

 Supercompensation is about manipulating the fatigue factor.
 An athlete that trains, experiences fatigue fairly quickly after the training event.
 During the recovery period, the athlete replenishes the glycogen through nutrition and the body is taken to a higher level of homeostasis than before the training occurred.
 This is the supercompensation state.